Sotatek-HuyDu/CampusExpenseManager/README_FIREBASE.md

 ## Next Steps

 1. Set up your Firebase project and add `google-services.json`
-2. Replace Room database calls with Firebase operations
-3. Test the implementation
+2. Test the implementation
-4. Remove Room dependencies once Firebase is fully integrated
+3. Verify Firebase integration is working correctly

 For detailed setup instructions, see `FIREBASE_SETUP_GUIDE.md`.